BBBase-EHeresy-PPPub/PPPub/docs/scenarios/quest_of_the_ringbearer.md

 **OBJECTIVES**

 The Fellowship must escape the clutches of the Watcher in the Water by entering the Mines of Moria.
 The Watcher is simply after its next meal and will attempt to devour any members of the Fellowship it can get its tentacles on.

-- The Good player wins if at least five members of the Fellowship escape the board via the gates to Moria, including Frodo.
-- The Evil player wins if five or more Good models are slain.
+The Good player wins if at least five members of the Fellowship escape the board via the gates to Moria, including Frodo.
+The Evil player wins if five or more Good models are slain.
 Additionally, if Frodo is slain, the Evil player automatically wins.

 **SPECIAL RULES**

-*Caught by Surprise* — The Watcher in the Water has caught the Fellowship off-guard as it tries to find its next meal.
+* **Caught by Surprise**

 The Evil player has Priority on the first turn.
 Additionally, Good models cannot use Magical Powers, or declare a Heroic Move or Heroic Shoot during the first turn.

-*It won't Die!* — The Watcher is a huge creature determined to eat anything it can latch onto, it will keep unleashing its tentacles at the Fellowship until they can escape, though it will retreat slightly if wounded.
+* **It won't Die!**

 Whenever the Watcher in the Water suffers a Wound, it will immediately retreat D3" away from the model that wounded it in a direction chosen by its controlling player.
 Wounds caused in the Shoot phase whilst the Watcher in the Water is in combat will force the Watcher in the Water to leave combat.
 Additionally, the Watcher in the Water cannot be slain in this Scenario; whenever it would suffer its final wound, it will instead retreat D6" away from the model that wounded it in a direction chosen by its controlling player.

-*The Shallows* — The Watcher has attacked the Fellowship in the shallows of its pool, and its writhing and splashing makes it difficult to traverse.
+* **The Shallows**

 The Pool is shallow water.
 However, each time a Good model starts its Move within the Pool, they must roll a D6.
 On a 1, the model is knocked Prone and cannot move any further that turn.
 On a 2-5, the model counts as moving through difficult terrain.
 On a 6, the model may move as normal.
 Legolas gains a bonus of +1 to this roll.
 Additionally, as the water is too shallow, the Watcher in the Water may not use its Dragged to the Depths special rule.